 - Put in place binding corporate agreements, which will include the relevant adopted standard contractual clauses for transferring personal information outside the UK or EEA, to ensure that your information is safeguarded.

 - Ensure that the country in which your personal information will be handled has been recognised as providing an adequate level of legal protection, or where we are satisfied that alternative arrangements are in place to protect your privacy rights.

 - Carefully validate any requests for information from law enforcement or regulators before disclosing the information.

 We will co-operate with any regulators as required by law to ensure that we remain transparent about the way we handle your personal information.

 If you would like further information about the handling of your personal information, please contact us at email@example.com.

 14. Security of Your Personal Information

 The EPC takes precautions including administrative, technical and physical measures to safeguard your personal information against loss, theft and misuse, as well as against unauthorised access, modification, disclosure, alteration and destruction.
-We protect electronic data using a variety of security measures including, where applicable:
+We protect electronic data using a variety of security measures including (but not limited to), where applicable:

 - password access;

 - placing confidentiality requirements on employees and service providers and providing training to ensure that your personal data is handled correctly;